spacetimeengineer/steamware/README.md

 The **bu** variable makes reference to the 'basis-unit' and essentially defines the initial scale of the part within the track string.
 Specifically it makes reference to the length, width and height of each block unit within the **steamware** coordinate system assuming a scale modiier instruction was applied which would yield a basis unit as three times greater or one third the size.
 Basis-units are not physical, they are the frame in which a track-string defines a **steamware** element.
 The *block units* themselves are physical and derive from **basis units** but are slightly smaller due to the **fit-padding** which is subtracted however upon transitions, a coupler mesh is applied for every spatial transition instruction character in a track string so that the padding wont interfere with binding intentions.
 It is important to note that binding is not ensured because blocks are adjacent, only if there is a track string.

-    $ python3 steamware.py

-When you run steamware.py nothing particularly interesting happens and the generated directory will be unnamed and placed in the current directory of execution.
-All of the defaults are activated but with no track string entered by the user only a single basis unit block is available and it represents our primordial origin block.

 <p align="center">
 <img src="https://github.com/spacetimeengineer/STEAMWare/blob/main/resources/legend_0L.png#gh-light-mode-only" width="600"/>
 </p>